Financial support for heat pumps and biomass boilers

 When the new system has been installed and fully checked, your installer can claim the grant amount from Ofgem.

-If the installer does not complete the work within the time limits set out above, they will have to submit a new application for the installation and you will need to confirm your consent for them to do this on your behalf again.
+If the installer does not complete the work within the time limits set out above, they will have to submit a new application for the installation and you will need to confirm again that you consent to this.

 To ensure that the scheme’s public money is being used correctly, Ofgem has the legal authority to carry out routine checks on grant applications at any point in the process, including after payment has been made.